fanderson3/Sora_Consensus2024/README.md

 - If the SORA submission is selected by the Consensus community and the Consensus 2024 curator team, we will have the incredible opportunity to hold a panel discussion that includes topics that we select in front of a large audience in late May 2024.

-G) By doing these things we increase the value of SORA to the world, we will be enabling economic growth and we will spawn the creation of new purchasing power
+- By doing these things we increase the value of SORA to the world, we will be enabling economic growth and we will spawn the creation of new purchasing power

 What is this event that Sora could participate in?
 What is Consensus 2024 ?
 Source:  https://consensus2024.coindesk.com/